 USA Piano Camp

 We are excited to offer this workshop to pianists age 11 through adult.
-The camp will focus on the music of Frédéric Chopin.
+The camp will focus on the music of Liszt and the Virtuoso.
 Daily classes will focus on technique, theory, form and literature.
 Students will take mini-lessons and master classes with nationally renowned experts and USA piano faculty.

 Students should bring 1 or 2 piano pieces to study during the workshop.
-Pieces by Chopin are recommended but not required.
+Pieces by Liszt or other showy pieces are recommended but not required.